 The information in Section 2.8 contains basic Regulation Cost information relevant for all unit types.

-Section 11: Energy Storage Resource
+Section 11: Batteries and Flywheels

-This section contains information for the development of Energy Storage Resource cost offers. .
+This section contains information for the development of battery and flywheel cost offers. .
+Regulation only resources should see Section 11.8.